ms/buildtogether.tech/src/git-team.md

     in their head at once (<a section="thinking"/>) and so will miss things.

 Use checklists.
-:   [% b Gawande2011 %] popularized the idea that using <span
+:   [% b Gawande2011 %] popularized the idea that using
-    i="checklists!use in code review">checklists</span> improves results even for experts.
+    [% i "checklists!use in code review" %]checklists[% /i %] improves results even for experts.
 While [% b Hatton2008 %] found no evidence that they made a difference to code reviews by professionals, I have found them very useful as a starter for students.
 If you are new to code reviews, ask the